 "For the sciences, I typed up concise notes for every topic using my school notes, CGP guide and textbook to help me understand it in a different way.
 I then condensed all of this onto flashcards and went through those until I knew them thoroughly.

 "For history, I did the same as the sciences but condensed all notes and textbook knowledge just onto cards – I didn't type up notes.

-"For maths, I made sure I understood every topic by doing practice on certain topics then I just did practise papers.
+"For maths, I made sure I understood every topic by doing practice on certain topics then I just did practice papers.

-"For English, made mind maps of analysis on each character, theme, context, A03, perspective etc. and literally read through them.
+"For English, I made mind maps of analysis on each character, theme, context, A03, perspective etc and literally read through them.
 I also had a mental checklist of what to include in every English language question.

 "For languages, I learnt all vocab, wrote all answers to every type of question that could come up in oral and learnt them."

 "Stay motivated and set yourself goals, eg finish cell biology flashcards by this date.
 It helps to have revision resources made early."